crisap94/Attiny85PWMController/README.md

 ## Customization

-- Adjust `breathingCycleTime` and `breathingDuration` in the code for different breathing timings.
-Default values: `breathingCycleTime` is set to 4000 ms for a 4-second breathing cycle, and `breathingDuration` is set to 60000 ms for a maximum breathing time of 60 seconds.
+- Adjust `BREATHING_CYCLE_MS` and `breathingDuration` in the code for different breathing timings.
+Default values: `BREATHING_CYCLE_MS` is set to 4000 ms for a precise 4-second breathing cycle, and `breathingDuration` is set to 60000 ms for a maximum breathing time of 60 seconds.
 - Modify the ADC threshold and smoothing algorithm for varying levels of noise filtering.

 ## Tested Configurations